Radeep07/RandomPasswordGenerator/README.md

 The user should also have the option to click a button to copy the password to their clipboard.

 My application is with a clean and polished user interface.
 Additionally, it adapts to multiple screen sizes.

+Deployed application can be found at [Random Password Generator]( https://radeep07.github.io/RandomPasswordGenerator/)